Mesh

 bash

-meshc test reference-backend
+meshc test my-app

-meshc test reference-backend/tests
+meshc test my-app/tests

-meshc test reference-backend/tests/config.test.mpl
+meshc test my-app/tests/config.test.mpl

 meshc test discovers all *.test.mpl files under the requested project root or directory target, compiles and runs each independently, and prints a summary: